File Number: LU009955

 How Can You Provide Your Input

-Feedback submitted to this page will not be posted publicly.
-Please note that while the online survey closes on this date, you can still reach out to planning staff at development@delta.ca with any questions or comments with regards to the proposal.
-Comments provided at this time will still be included in the public comment consultation summary provided to Council.
+Please note, while the online survey has closed you can still reach out to planning staff with any questions or comments with regards to the proposal via the contact information provided on this webpage.